|Quick Facts: Material Recording Clerks|

 Material recording clerks track product information in order to keep businesses and supply chains on schedule.
 They ensure proper scheduling, recordkeeping, and inventory control.

 Many material recording clerks work full time.
-About 1 out of 3 stock clerks and order fillers, the largest occupation within this profile, worked part time in 2016.
+Stock clerks and order fillers, the largest occupation within this profile, usually work part time

 Material recording clerks typically need a high school diploma or equivalent and are trained on the job.